affiliate disclosure

 However, things could take a different direction when you add more resources to your site, like additional plugins, third-party scripts, page builders, eCommerce features, images, etc.

-At that time, your web host-optimized server stacks foundation could significantly help your optimization efforts.
+At that time, your web host-optimized server stack foundation could significantly help your optimization efforts.

 Hosting Features and Server Options